All Episodes

 The problem isn't with the technology, because undeniably the technology is going to make the vehicle safer.

-If Tesla or Mercedes or Toyota or whomever it is has technology in place that sees when a kid is running across the street or a vehicle is coming in front of you, and that's a technology that offers a level beyond the driver's own paying attention, that's undeniably a good thing.
+If Tesla or Mercedes or Toyota or whomever it is has technology in place that sees when a kid is running across the street or a vehicle is coming in front of you and that's a technology that offers a level beyond the driver's own paying attention, that's undeniably a good thing.

-But if we're moving in the direction of autonomous cars, driverless cars, where the car is driving itself, where the car becomes a robot, a self-driving machine.
+But if we're moving in the direction of autonomous cars, driverless cars, where the car is driving itself, where the car becomes a robot, a self-driving machine, we clearly aren't at that point yet, but it seems to me that they're creating the impression that we are.

 They're saying the car can drive itself.